 Morning time again and I am in my gazebo shelter, shaded and cool, the streets deserted until I see a car pull up above me and a man older than myself gets out with a tripod and a real camera.
 Like he is there to prove me wrong about people.
 I like him.
 He walks with a bounce.
 He assesses the morning light and the trees and moves up the street setting up his tripod and shooting steps and plants and walkways.
 He has the careful eye.
 A man getting a newspaper (!) from the nearby pay-and-grab box says hello and calls the photographer by name.
 It is locals up here in the top of the valley.
 Only a few shops up and beyond the Palace and it is then all residential.
 Newspaper man is having a morning cigar.
 He may own the art gallery next door.
 I watch photo man work his way up the street.
 Meanwhile, my crows are trying to get my attention.
 They think they are being ignored.
 The lady down below is also having a smoke on her patio.
 I am the outsider here, odd man out.
 Coffee drinking cameraman hiding in the tree shade.

 Ah, time, is all I can say, you asshole, always trying to tell me something.
-Reminding me, really, to use the more precise word: to remind.
-The internet gives an example: ďthe watchtower is a reminder of the days when an enemy might appear at any moment.Ē Telling me again, anyway, for I can be a dunce.
+Reminding me, really, to use the much more precise word: to remind.
+The internet gives an example: ďthe watchtower is a reminder of the days when an enemy might appear at any moment.Ē Telling me again, anyway, a hard truth, for I can be a dunce.
 Talking of fear once more.
-But enemies, not so much.
 Telling me about inattentiveness, out loud, like a greater gabbling goatsucker.
 It seems to be the word of the month.
 Attend, my friends, in the older sense of the word.
-Tick tock, time says, sometimes with an annoyed tone.
-That seems to be getting louder and building to that certain edge: of high annoyance, of disbelief.
-"Dammit," comes the accent, "listen" says the shifted voice, because it certainly has told me before.
+Tick tock, time says, sometimes with an annoyed tone that seems to be getting louder and building to that certain edge: of high annoyance, of disbelief.
+"Dammit," comes the accent, "listen," says the shifted voice, because it certainly has told me before.
+Many times.

-Hell yes, it has, we all think together. ďPrick up your ears, you tiny thing.Ē But still, I just keep on forgetting.
-And in my own defense, what else am I to do?
+ďPrick up your ears, you tiny thing.Ē But I just keep on forgetting.
+Though, in my own defense, what else can I do?

 website page counter